Ash Wednesday (musician): Biography

 Concurrently Wednesday collaborated with T.E.
-Power (Nuv Bloc) on a project titled Thealonian Music, using the latest electronic instruments of the time.
-The concept being to generate music of a spontaneous nature, with the rhythmic foundation being provided by a programmable drum machine, sequence and synthesizer combination.
-Thealonian Music only produced one release, the 1982 tape, Project X Chromosome X. Throughout the early 1980s, he was a member of Modern Jazz, an improvisation group who performed to randomly generated techno beats.
+Power (Nuvo Bloc) on a project titled Thealonian Music, using the latest electronic instruments.
+The concept was to generate spontaneous music with the rhythmic foundation provided by a programmable drum machine, sequencer and synthesizer combination.
+Thealonian Music only produced one release, the 1982 tape, Project X Chromosome X.

+Throughout the early 1980s, Wednesday was a member of Modern Jazz, an improvisation group who performed to randomly generated techno beats.
 Modern Jazz featured a fluid line-up that included Lyn Gordon (synthesiser), Andrew Park (synthesiser) and Ted Thornbury (vocals).
 The band played 1980s techno music and issued one album, The Nude, on the Cleopatra label in 1986.
+In late 1984, Wednesday told Age journalist Matthew Stevens: 'I don't like getting into a habit.
+I don't want the music to become a chore.
+Band members have to be interpreters.
+What Modern Jazz plays should reflect the varying moods and personalities of its players.'

-In 1988 he and Lyn Gordon formed electronic / industrial band Crashland, composed of Lyn Gordon (vocal, guitar), Wednesday (sampler), Ray Moore (drums) and Phil Sutherland (bass).
-A year after their formation, Crashland signed a deal with Regular Records which resulted in the release of their first single, "Cherry Bomb"/"Elvis Working" in October 1989.
-Crashland's self-titled debut album comprised half original material and half covers, was released in April 1990, together with the band's second single, a demented electro remodelling of John Lee Hooker's "Boom Boom"/"On T.V.".
+In 1988 Wednesday and Lyn Gordon formed electronic / industrial band Crashland, with a line-up of Lyn Gordon (vocal, guitar), Wednesday (sampler), Ray Moore (drums) and Phil Sutherland (bass).
+A year after their formation, Crashland signed a deal with Regular Records resulting in the release of their first single, "Cherry Bomb"/"Elvis Working" in October 1989.
+Crashland's self-titled debut album, comprising half original material and half covers, was released in April 1990 together with the band's second single, a demented electro remodelling of John Lee Hooker's "Boom Boom"/"On T.V.".

-Wednesday moved to Berlin in 1992, where he worked with Nina Hagen, being involved with pre-production and programming for her 1995 album, FreuD euch ("Bee Happy").
+Wednesday moved to Berlin in 1992, where he worked with Nina Hagen, being involved with pre-production and programming for her 1995 album, released in German FreuD euch and English (Bee Happy).

 In 1997, Wednesday became a touring member of German band Einstürzende Neubauten.
 He completed several world tours with them and is present on their live albums, such as 09-15-2000, Brussels and numerous recordings from the Perpetuum Mobile tour (2004).
-Eventually departing in 2013.
+He left the group in 2013, having already returned to Melbourne to live.

-In 1999 he returned to Melbourne and formed The Tingler, with Crashland vocalist Lyn Gordon.
-The Tingler releasing a self-titled album in April 2000.
+In 1999 he formed The Tingler, with Crashland vocalist Lyn Gordon.
+The Tingler released a self-titled album in April 2000.
 The Tingler also featured on the bill during the Models 2000/2001 reunion shows.

+Around 2000 The Metronomes began work on a new project and after four years of sporadic effort released a new album, Today.
+This was followed by a re-release of the band's first two albums and an EP (comprising the band's two singles), as a single release, The Ballad of the Metronomes, in 2010.

-In 2013 he was to perform solo as The Ash Wednesday Effect, a spontaneously performed audio/visual experience, in which improvised soundscapes triggered entrancing visualisation, which were in turn projected onto Wednesday's physical form.
+In 2013 he performed solo as The Ash Wednesday Effect, a spontaneous audio/visual experience, in which improvised soundscapes triggered entrancing visualisation, which were in turn projected onto Wednesday's physical form.
 The performances at Club Voltaire, North Melbourne were continuous three-hour pieces, throughout which audience members were free to come and go as they chose.